vnoel02/WorkFlow-App/README.md

 description ...

 ### Risks and Mitigation
-description: One risk we have is poor user interface.
+Description: One risk we have is poor user interface.
 Since our app help users oraganize their scheldule it would be very important that the UI is very user friendly and customizable.